 11. Upcycle old furniture with paint for a unique look

 No bath to paint?
 No problem, try painting your vanity unit or any storage you have in your bathroom (check out our guide how to paint furniture for some tips).
 Keep it looking modern by teaming pops of pink with boldly patterned monochrome flooring and an array of house plants.

 Wallpaper as a bathroom idea?
 Really?
 Yes, it can totally work if your bathroom is well ventilated and you seal your wallpaper – or you steam-friendly paper and paste.
-Going for a bold busy print actually works really well in a small bathroom too because it can blur the lines of the edges of the room.
+Going for a bold busy print actually works really well as a small bathroom idea, because it can blur the lines of the edges of the room.
 It's a really popular trend in small, downstairs bathrooms, too.